michaelhush/M-LOOP/docs/examples.rst

 Logging
 =======

 You can control the filename of the logs and also the level which is reported to the file and the console.
-For more information see `Link logging levels <https://docs.python.org/3.6/library/logging.html#levels>`_.
+For more information see `logging levels <https://docs.python.org/3.6/library/logging.html#levels>`_.
 The logging options are described in *logging_config.txt*.

 .. include:: ../examples/logging_config.txt
    :literal: